pivotal/docs-tap/scc/delivery-with-carvel-app.hbs.md

          rawOptions: ["--dangerous-allow-empty-list-of-resources=true"]
    ```

-The fetch section can includes entries for all the locations in the gitops repo to be deployed, and be appended with
-other run clusters if needed.
-Each App CR must specify either a service account (via spec.serviceAccountName)
-or, a Secret with kubeconfig contents for some run cluster (via spec.cluster.kubeconfigSecretRef.name)
+   > **Note:** The fetch section can includes entries for all the locations in the gitops repo to be deployed, and be appended with other run clusters if needed.
+Each App CR must specify either a service account (via `spec.serviceAccountName`) or, a `Secret` with kubeconfig contents for some Run cluster (via `spec.cluster.kubeconfigSecretRef.name`).

-3. You will also need to create a serviceaccount with associated RBAC permissions for the App to use.
-Example of
-the required permissions for the serviceaccount.
+3. You will also need to create a `ServiceAccount` with associated RBAC permissions for the App to use.
+Example of the required permissions for the `ServiceAccount`.
 Make sure to assess appropriate RBAC needed for your specific PackageInstalls.

-RBAC:

    ```yaml
    apiVersion: v1